thachmpham/thachmpham.github.io/content/_index.md

 ethtool, iwconfig, arp, netstat.
 ```

-## Learning by Doing
+# Learning by Doing
-You don't learn to walk by following rules.
+We don't learn to walk by following rules.
 You learn by doing, and by falling over (Richard Branson).